 Q. What is there for my kids?

 A. We love kids and families!
-As well as an amazing Sunday morning program (birth–5th grade), our students serve in a variety of ways and are a part of the church family.
+As well as an amazing Sunday morning program, our students serve in a variety of ways and are a part of the church family.
 Middle schoolers (6th–8th grades) meet Wednesday evenings in the Student Center, and high schoolers meet Sunday evenings.
-NMC Student Ministry is very active with all kinds of events for students throughout the year.
+North Metro Students is a very active ministry with all kinds of events for students throughout the year.
 Learn more on the Kids and Students pages on this website.

 Q. What is my next step after attending church?